Berkeley-CS61B/website-fa23/materials/lab/lab11/index.md

 which is relevant towards building a part of Project 3 (but more on this in the next lab).

-We've also included an optional, but highly recommend [part](#persistence-ungraded) of this lab that touches on how to read and write into a file, which will come in handy for a later portion of Project 3 (saving and loading).
+We've also included an optional, but highly recommended [part](#persistence-ungraded) of this lab that touches on how to read and write into a file, which will come in handy for a later portion of Project 3 (saving and loading).